Dogs

 Why do Dogs Smell Each Other’s Butts?

-When your dog sniffs the butt of another dog, they are not smelling poop, they are just trying find what is new about them and find what they are all about and hat their life history is all about.
-They smell each otheer’s butts to find if they have met before – through the scent of another dog.
+When your dog sniffs the butt of another dog, they are not smelling poop, they are just trying find what is new about them.
+Your dog is trying to find what they are all about and what their life history is all about.
+It can help them find if they have met before – through the scent of another dog.

 why do dogs sniff each others butts